sevenbamboos/my-blog-origin/source/_drafts/cover-letter.md

 I came to know about the requirements of this job in your organization, and I am certain that I have the necessary skills and experience to successfully do the job adeptly.

 Ten years’ experience as a software engineer, responsible for system analysis, software design, development and maintenance.
-A significant part of my working history has involved delivering software products and technical solutions radiology departments and helped them to make accurate diagnoses effectively.
+A significant part of my working history has involved delivering software products and technical solutions for radiology departments and helped them to make accurate diagnoses effectively.

 Technical skills.
 I am experienced in system analyzing, database designing, coding, maintaining and troubleshooting.
 And I am familiar with JavaEE, SpringMVC, ASP.NET, Web(Angular and React), SQL, Python, Swift and Scala.
 I have great skills of object-oriented design and functional programming paradigm.